-In accordance with the provisions of the Law, the obligor is required to adopt and apply appropriate internal acts that will cover all actions and measures for the prevention and detection of money laundering and terrorist financing, as defined by the Law, the regulations enacted based on the Law, and these guidelines, for the effective management of money laundering and terrorist financing prevention.
-In its internal acts the obligor must take into account the identified risks of money laundering, terrorist financing, and the financing of the proliferation of weapons of mass destruction.
+In accordance with the provisions of the Law, the obligor is required to adopt and apply appropriate internal acts that will cover all actions and measures for the prevention and detection of money laundering, financing of the proliferation of weapons of mass destruction terrorist financing, as defined by the Law, the regulations enacted based on the Law, and these guidelines, for the effective management of money laundering, terrorist financing and financing proliferation of weapons of mass destruction prevention.
+In its internal acts the obligor must take into account the identified risks of money laundering, terrorist financing and the financing of the proliferation of weapons of mass destruction.
 These acts must be proportional to the nature and scope of the business, as well as the size of the obligor, and must be approved by the member of top management.
 The obligor must ensure the application of these internal acts by establishing appropriate procedures and mechanisms for internal control.